 Job search and application process

-As mentioned, AI can help recruiter find the best candidate – it can improve hiring system by scanning an application for the necessary criteria, but it can also alert the candidate if the position is suitable for them.
+As mentioned, AI can help recruiters find the best candidate – it can improve the hiring system by scanning an application for the necessary criteria, but it can also alert the candidate if the position is suitable for them.
 Because of generation Z, eager-to-learn and tech-savvy workers will be all around us, so the hiring process should be speeding up as well.

 Automatically track applicants

 Tracking applicants manually can be costly, and take you a lot of time that you can use for other things.
 That’s why an applicant tracking system can be a great tool for recruiters – by automating these processes, recruiters can make informed decisions in a timely manner, although ATS does not remove the human component from hiring.
-Now recruiters can compare candidates to open position, easily determine channels that are providing the best candidates, and use that intelligence to set reasonable hiring goals.
+Now recruiters can compare candidates to open positions, easily determine channels that are providing the best candidates, and use that intelligence to set reasonable hiring goals.

 There are even more advantages that recruiters will get if they use ATS – they will be able to build a custom workflow for each job opening, stay organized, and, more importantly, they will be able to eliminate redundant tasks along the way.

 How do applicant tracking systems work?